mamarjan/gff3-pltools/README.md

   -l     link feature into parent-child relationships
 ```

-Before exiting the utility prints the number of records or features
+Before exiting, the utility prints the number of records or features
 it parsed.

 To use GTF files for benchmarking, uset the --gtf-input option or use
 the "gtf-benchmark" command instead.
-There is no support for joining
-records into features for now, so that the -f, -c and -l options
-cannot be used for now.
-There is also no support for validation of
+There is also no support for validation
-GTF data.
+of GTF data.

 ### Counting features